Compare Tree Trimming Quotes Now

 In general leafy yards and suburbs boast cooler homes during the summer months.

 They are a lot cooler than suburbs sparsely populated by trees.
 The greater percentage of canopy cover, the greater the savings potential on electricity when cooling your home with air conditioning.

-There are a lot of other factors such as they type of home you have, the direction it is facing the immediate trees around your home providing shade.
+There are a lot of other factors such as the type of home you have, the direction it is facing the immediate trees around your home providing shade.

-The heat island affect refers to the sun heating up cement in our cities and increasing the average temperature by 5 – 10 degrees hotter than it should be.
-This is because cements acts as a store for the heat and remains their all night.
+The heat island effect refers to the sun heating up cement in our cities and increasing the average temperature by 5 – 10 degrees hotter than it should be.
+This is because cement acts as a store for the heat and remains there all night.

-Having a majority of the city shaded by trees, stops the sun rays coming in direct contact with the cement or brick, hence reducing the heat island affect.
-The fact that trees also release water vapor into the air compounds the cooling affect.
+Having a majority of the city shaded by trees, stops the sun rays from coming in direct contact with the cement or brick, hence reducing the heat island effect.
+The fact that trees also release water vapor into the air compounds the cooling effect.